IBM-Cloud/chatbot-watson-android/README.md

 <h3>Creating a Workspace</h3>
-You use the Conversation tool to create workspaces by either creating a new workspace from scratch, or  by importing a workspace from a [JSON](https://github.com/IBM-Bluemix/chatbot-watson-android/blob/master/sample.json) file.
+You use the Conversation tool to create workspaces by either creating a new workspace from scratch, or  by importing a workspace from a [JSON](https://github.com/IBM-Cloud/chatbot-watson-android/blob/master/sample.json) file.
 You can also duplicate an existing workspace within the same service instance.
 <ol>
- 	<li>If the Service Details page is not already open, click your Conversation service instance on the Bluemix console.
+ 	<li>If the Service Details page is not already open, click your Conversation service instance on the IBM Cloud console.
 (When you create a service instance, the Service Details page displays.)</li>
  	<li>On the “Service Details” page, scroll down to <strong>Conversation tooling</strong> and click <strong>Launch tool</strong>.</li>
  	<li>Click <strong>Create</strong> to create a new workspace.</li>
  	<li>Specify the details for the new workspace: